 3. 3100K - 4500K: a bright white light; suitable for kitchen, bathroom or work places

 4. 4600K - 6500K: a bright blue-white light, similar to daylight; suitable for working conditions such as doing brows or lashes

 5. 6500K and up: a bright white hue of light, suitable for museums, retail spaces

 Then What is Lumens (Also Important to Know)?

 Lumens is the total output of light in other words the brightness output of the light.
 The more lumens, the brighter the light and the lower the lumens the dimmer the light.
 Lumens are to light as:

-The Glamcor light is HD Adjustable colour temperature from 2,700K to 5,600K.
+The Allurelite has an adjustable colour temperature from 2,700K to 5,600K.